 More than 30 years as a journalist.
 More than 20 as an adjunct professor at Washington University.
-A second career in media relations.
+A second career in communications.

 My toolbox is ample.